Day 1: Bangalore, India

 Day 3: Mysore

 Begin your day at the 125-year-old market that encompasses more than 700 stalls.
 Then visit Mysore City Palace, designed by an English architect and completed in 1912.
 A part of the palace is still occupied by the former maharaja from the Wodeyar family.
 Built in Indo-Sacracenic style with domes, turrets, arches and colonnades, the palace is a treasure house of exquisite carvings and works of art from all over the world.
 The collection of stained glass, mirrors and intricately carved rosewood doors inlaid with ivory is magnificent.
 Drive to Chamundi Hill on the outskirts of Mysore, a famous city landmark.
 About halfway up the hill is the famous Nandi Bull statue, which was carved out of a single boulder in 1659.
 It is 7.62 meters/25 feet wide and 4.9 meters/16 feet high.
-On top of the hill is the Chamundeshwari Temple that was built in the 11th century.
-You can opt for additional activities, including a guided walk in the heart of Mysore, a perfect introduction to the city, its British colonial history, and the contributions made by the maharajas that contributed to this city.
+On top of the hill is the Chamundeshwari Temple, built in the 11th century.
+You can opt for additional activities, including a guided walk in the heart of Mysore, a perfect introduction to the city, its British colonial history, and the contributions made by the maharajas to this city.
 Or, you can opt for an early morning cycle tour of the city.
 This is great fun and offers a different point of view.
 Cycle through the city as it wakes up and travel along narrow alleys and through communities to get a real feel for the city.
 You pass through grand colonial structures to find the stories behind them.
 This evening is at leisure for shopping or relaxing.
 The city enchants you with its quaint charm, verdant gardens, tree lined boulevards and sacred temples.
 It is widely famous for its palaces, silk sarees and local cuisine.
 Royal Orchid Metropole – Heritage Room (B)

 Day 4: Mysore / Chikmagalur